ricardolupo/habitat_azure_workstation/README.md

 Once your Test-kitchen run is complete, you can obtain the IP addresses of the VMs by running `azure vm list-ip-address <resource group name>` from the command line, where <resource group name> is the resource group that you copied from the initial Test-kitchen run.

 Credentials for the spun up VMs are U: *chef* P: *chef*

+#NOTE
+You will not be able to re-converge your VMs after the Test-kitchen run is complete, and that is by design.
+If you have issues with a node, just go ahead and destroy the affected VM and recreate it.